Pre-Operative Instructions for Cataract Surgery

 Maxidex (Steroid) – 3x/day beginning 2 days before surgery

-Nevanec (Anti-inflammatory) – 3x/day beginning 2 days before surgery
+Prolensa (Anti-inflammatory) – 1x/day beginning 2 days before surgery

 Please remember to put drops in the morning of your cataract surgery and to resume the drops when you arrive home from the surgery.
 On the day of surgery, it is advisable to instill all drops every 2 hours.
 You CANNOT overdose on these drops.
 The more the better on the first day.

-You will then continue the drops 3x/day all 3 bottles, for another week and continue to take the Nevanec for 2 more weeks or until the Nevanac is used up.
-You can stop the first 2 (Maxidex and Vigamox) after 1 week.
+You will then continue the Maxidex and Vigamox drops 3x/day, for another week and continue to take the Prolensa for 2 more weeks or until the Prolensa is used up.
+You can stop the first 2 (Maxidex and Vigamox) once the bottles are empty.